Riverside possible abduction: Sisters, ages 18 months and 8 months, possibly taken by mother's boyfriend, police say

 RIVERSIDE, Calif.
-(KABC) -- A search is underway for two little girls, sisters aged 18 months and 8 months, who police believe were possibly abducted by their mother's live-in boyfriend in Riverside.
+(KABC) -- A search is underway for two sisters, ages 18 months and 8 months, who police believe were possibly abducted by their mother's live-in boyfriend in Riverside.

 Riverside police said it all began with a verbal and physical domestic altercation between the mom and the boyfriend that occurred Tuesday between 9 p.m. and 10 p.m. at their home in the 3100 block of Grace Street.